 61. Registration of refugees is key for States to know who has arrived.
 It is also an important tool in ensuring the integrity of protection systems and preventing and combating fraud, corruption and crime, including trafficking in persons.
-Registration facilitates access to basic assistance, allows identification of those with specific needs, and provides information crucial to finding appropriate durable solutions.39 In support of host countries, UNHCR, in conjunction with States and relevant stakeholders, will contribute resources and expertise for:
+Registration facilitates access to basic assistance, allows identification of those with specific needs, such as gender-age- and diversity specific needs and provides information crucial to finding appropriate durable solutions.
+39 In support of host countries, UNHCR, in conjunction with States and relevant stakeholders, will contribute resources and expertise for: